daverhunter/octopus-agile-pi-prices/README.md

 We're ready for the bits specific to this project now!

-- Create a new directory for the code to live in
+- Create a new directory for the code to live in and download it from this repo
 ```
 mkdir octopus-agile-pi-prices
 cd octopus-agile-pi-prices